brendanjcrowley/big-data-processing/README.md

-# big-data-processing
+# Big Data Processing 2019/2020
-Laboratory exercises from the CIT Big Data Processing module
+Answers to the laboratory exercises from the CIT Big Data Processing module